tmaiaroto/discfg/README.md

 Lambda with API Gateway can be used to work with the configuration (GET, PUT, DELETE) so it feels more like etcd.
 However, discfg can be used from the command line or you can run your own REST API server(s) as well.
 Or any combination of those interfaces.
-You could even import parts of the package into your own Go application.
+You could even import the package into your own Go application.